-Your child's first eye check is usually a post-natal check at 1 year.
-They should then be re-tested before they start school by an Optometrist.
-This will pick up any problems that may lead to problems that may lead to poor development at school.
+Your child's first eye check is usually at the end of their first year.
+They should then be retested before they start school by an Optometrist, who will pick up any problems that may lead to poor development at school.
 At primary school, your child's eyesight should be assessed by the local health board.
-However, only 60% of schools now provide eye tests so it is important you register your child with an Optometrist.
+However, only 60% of schools now provide eye tests, so it is important you register your child with an Optometrist.

 Some of the most common symptoms that could indicate your child may be experiencing problems with their sight are: